128technology/docs/docs/plugin_icmp_reachability_detection.md

 :::note
 The plugin can support any number of paths to be monitored for activity.
-Each of th path must have a unique vector-priority associated with them to determine the preference order.
+Each of the path must have a unique vector-priority associated with them to determine the preference order.
 :::

 ## Triggering Manual Failover Or Recovery